1 in 3 men would give up watching football to get rid of their belly fat - NewsBreak

 Football isn’t the only thing men would give up either.
 The poll, conducted by OnePoll and commissioned by Nutrisystem , also revealed that a quarter of men would give up their love life for two months for a flatter belly.

-Men’s health and wellness seems top of mind more now than ever before as 43%of men believe that mental and physical health are equally as important as wealth and current lifestyle.
-If given the choice between getting a promotion at work or losing 20 pounds, 30% would choose to focus on their weight loss goals.
+Men’s health and wellness seems top of mind more now than ever before as 43 percent of men believe that mental and physical health are equally as important as wealth and current lifestyle.
+If given the choice between getting a promotion at work or losing 20 pounds, 30 percent would choose to focus on their weight loss goals.

 “Losing weight will not only lower total body fat, but also stubborn belly fat ,” says Courtney McCormick, MPH, RDN, LDN, Manager Clinical Research & Nutrition at Nutrisystem, in a statement.
 “Excess fat around the abdomen responds well to a high protein, low GI diet, so be sure to pay attention to your portions, eat plenty of fruits and veggies and stick with whole grains and lean proteins.”